-1. Stop the Manager and Backup Service.
+- 1. Stop the Manager and Backup Service.

-- 2. Replace the failed disk. - 3.
-Navigate to the Manager Setting tab in the Configuration Utility and confirm that the Metadata Database Location setting is pointing to the replaced disk. - 4.
-Start the Manager and Backup Service. - 5.
-Copy all of the Metadata files from a backup system to the Metadata Database Location on the replaced disk. - 6.
-Execute the dbbackup reconcile command to confirm no complex objects are lost. - 7.
-The Metadata files of complex objects archived since the last successful backup, and before the disk failure, are not immediately available.
+- 2. Replace the failed disk.

+- 3. Navigate to the Manager Setting page in DIVA Command and confirm that the Metadata Database Location setting is pointing to the replaced disk.

+- 4. Start the Manager and Backup Service.

+- 5. Copy all of the Metadata files from a backup system to the Metadata Database Location on the replaced disk.

+- 6. Confirm no complex objects are lost.

+- 7. The Metadata files of complex objects archived since the last successful backup, and before the disk failure, are not immediately available.
 However, they are recoverable from the AXF file.
-Recovery from AXF files is not supported in this DIVA Core release; contact Telestream Support for assistance.
+Recovery from AXF files is not supported in this DIVA Core release; contact Technical Support for assistance.